madrury/madrury.github.io/_posts/2017-08-12-noisy-regression.markdown

 ### Computing the Quadratic Term

 We focus on the last term for the moment.
-Let's name the random coefficient matrix $M$:
+Let's name the random coefficient matrix $$M$$:

 $$ M = (G * X)^t (G * X) $$